the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

   * **Book dash events** - respond to community requests for content and build confidence in early career researchers to share their skills.
   * **Research engineering and partnerships teams** - chapter on effectively scoping an interdisiplinary project.

-_The Turing Way_ will enable world class research by facilitating communication interdisciplinary teams.
+_The Turing Way_ will enable world class research by facilitating communication interdisiplinary teams.
 The chapters will cover the "bridging skills" needed for historians to collaborate with software engineers, clinicians with deep learning algorithm developers, and civil servants to develop ethical and responsible applications of AI technology.

 Pathways: